mitmproxy/mitmproxy/docs/src/content/howto-install-system-trusted-ca-android.md

   ```

 - Mitmproxy CA certificate has been created
-  - Usually located in `~/.mitmproxy/mitmproxy-ca-cert.cer` on Linux systems
+  - Usually located in `~/.mitmproxy/mitmproxy-ca-cert.cer` or `$XDG_DATA_HOME/mitmproxy/mitmproxy-ca-cert.cer` on Linux systems
   - If the folder is empty or does not exist, run `mitmproxy` in order to generate the certificates

 ## 2. Rename certificate

 CA Certificates in Android are stored by the name of their hash, with a '0' as extension (Example: `c8450d0d.0`).
 It is necessary to figure out the hash of your CA certificate and copy it to a file with this hash as filename.
 Otherwise Android will ignore the certificate.
-By default, the mitmproxy CA certificate is located in this file: `~/.mitmproxy/mitmproxy-ca-cert.cer`
+By default, the mitmproxy CA certificate is located in this file: `~/.mitmproxy/mitmproxy-ca-cert.cer`. `$XDG_DATA_HOME/mitmproxy/mitmproxy-ca-cert.cer` is also supported.

 ### Instructions